Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Experiments

-\paragraph{\textbf{Difficulty stratification}} reveals the essential differences between the two paradigms.
+\textbf{Difficulty stratification.} This reveals the essential differences between the two paradigms.
 As shown in \autoref{tab:model-performance}, all evaluated models exhibit a highly consistent decline in performance as the difficulty level increases from Low to Mid and then to High.
-Human performance decreases from 90.00\% to 50.56\% and then to 10.63\%, and models also generally degrade as difficulty increases, suggesting that our difficulty definition based on human success rate indeed corresponds to longer and more fragile evidence chains.
-Gains from Agentic mainly appear in models with stronger state maintenance capabilities, and become more pronounced toward Mid/High; conversely, mid-tier models can suffer a clear backlash on High.
-For example, Gemini-3-pro-preview continues to improve on Mid/High from 61.11\%$\rightarrow$69.44\% and 56.25\%$\rightarrow$65.62\%, and GPT-5.2 similarly achieves gains on High difficulty (62.50\%→65.62\%); but while GPT-4o improves on Low/Mid (50.00\%$\rightarrow$62.50\%, 30.56\%$\rightarrow$38.89\%), it drops sharply on High (46.88\%$\rightarrow$28.12\%).
-This phenomenon is highly consistent with our implementation constraints: in Agentic, the model cannot re-watch the video during research, so the subsequent process must rely solely on cues obtained from the initial viewing to guide multi-round search and reasoning, lacking opportunities for online correction via revisiting the video.
+Human performance decreases from 81.71\% to 49.64\% and then to 11.39\%, and models also generally degrade as difficulty increases, suggesting that our difficulty definition based on human success rate indeed corresponds to longer and more fragile evidence chains.
+However, the effect of Agentic varies substantially across models and difficulty levels.
+For example, Gemini-3.1-pro-preview improves on Low and High difficulty levels, from 78.57\%$\rightarrow$84.82\% and 28.57\%$\rightarrow$30.41\%, respectively, while slightly dropping on Mid from 63.74\% to 62.57\%.
+GPT-5.4 improves on Low/Mid (66.96\%$\rightarrow$71.43\%, 52.63\%$\rightarrow$53.80\%), but drops on High (32.26\%$\rightarrow$29.95\%).
+Qwen3.5-35B-A3B and InternVL3.5-14B also show declines on High when switching to Agentic, from 19.35\%$\rightarrow$17.97\% and 8.29\%$\rightarrow$6.45\%, respectively.
+In contrast, GLM-4.6V-Flash improves slightly on High from 8.29\% to 8.76\%, although its absolute performance remains low.
+These results indicate that directly placing the video inside the agent loop does not automatically improve difficult cases.
+This phenomenon can be partly explained by our implementation constraints: in Agentic, the model cannot re-watch the video during research, so the subsequent process must rely solely on cues obtained from the initial viewing to guide multi-round search and reasoning, lacking opportunities for online correction via revisiting the video.
 Once early visual anchors drift, web noise can amplify the deviation in later searches, making High-difficulty questions more prone to goal drift; in contrast, Workflow externalizes video cues into an intermediate textual representation, effectively providing a repeatedly accessible external memory that reduces drift risk in long-horizon decision-making.